 It strikes me as somewhat ironic that the hedgerows which envelop me along this shady lane are called Pembrokeshire Banks.
 Because while the rest of the world’s banks fall into crisis and collapse, these ones are proffering a wealth of natural wonders.
 These traditional stone field boundaries, known locally as Cloddiau or Clawdd, unlike drystone walls, are bedecked with grass and wildflowers, thanks to the turf and soil stuffed in between the stones, providing not only a windbreaker and boundary, but also a haven of natural and indeed, rich, habitats.
+This also creates the perfect habitat for walking in Pembrokeshire.

 I am basing myself at Preseli Venture Eco Lodge, a vibrant, family-run activity centre where I first stayed a couple of years ago.
-I was on a family kayaking and coasteering holiday that time, and as they welcome everyone here like long lost friends I thought this would be the perfect base for a bit of solitary walking this time.
+I was on a family kayaking and coasteering holiday that time, and as they welcome everyone here like long lost friends, I thought this would be the perfect base for a bit of solitary walking this time.
 They also serve vats of wonderful home cooked food all day, so I hit the roads with a belly full of breakfast, a packed lunch, in the knowledge that a big curry or casserole was waiting for me each night.

 So, having just arrived in on the lunchtime train to Fishguard and Goodwick, where Preseli met me at the station, I am able to fit in a three hour walk from Aber Mawr beach, just ten minutes’ walk from the lodge, heading south on the Coast Path to Trefin.
 I’m a little confused over the signage for a while – the Coast Path is a National Trail, the sign for which is an acorn.
 However, it is co-managed along long stretches by National Trust, the sign for which is, bizarrely, an acorn.
-And when I digress from the sea and walk inland, I am spoilt for choice on this Wales wide web of inland pathways with signs using a walking person, yellow and white arrows, depending on their walking category (pembrokeshirecoast.org.uk).
+And when I digress from the sea and walk inland, I am spoilt for choice on this Welsh wide web of inland pathways with signs using a walking person, yellow and white arrows, depending on their walking category.
 However, all all in all, there is little chance of getting lost.

 I stick to the Coast Path, however, which lures me from one bay to another, urging me on to ‘just one more headland’ to see what riches lie beyond it.
 The terrain varies from craggy, sandy or grassy, and most of the Path is separated from the sea by well managed bracken, gorse or hedging, with stomach churning ‘don’t look down’ moments few and far between.